コンテンツにスキップ

 Cai Guo-Qiang Photo by Wen-You Cai, courtesy Cai Studio

-When the public production was about to begin, the press gathered in an area overlooking the Grand Gallery (museum entrance).
-On the first floor of the Grand Gallery, paper covered with cardboard is laid out, with volunteer staff waiting around it.
-Ms. Tsai has been collaborating with volunteer staff since the beginning of her career, and a total of dozens of volunteer staff participated in the production of this new work.
+When the public production was about to begin, the press gathered in a place overlooking the Grand Gallery (the museum entrance).
+Cardboard-covered paper was laid out on the first floor of the Grand Gallery, and volunteer staff were waiting around it.
+Tsai has been working with volunteer staff since the beginning of her activities, and several dozen volunteer staff participated in the production of this new work.

 Photo by Wen-You Cai, courtesy Cai Studio